pbstark/EvoteID19-GA/Ms/gaEVID19.md

 ## Kennesaw State

-+ Contractor for GA to program voting machines, etc.
++ Contractor for GA to program voting machines, house their voter registration database, etc.
-+ Director, Merle King, notable apologist for DREs
+    - Director, Merle King, notable apologist for DREs

++ 2017: Logan Lamb discovered he could access Kennesaw State's Center for Election server, with critical election data (voter records, passwords, etc.)
+    - entire voter registration database for the state of Georgia, including sensitive personal information
+    -  instructional PDFs with pass- words for poll workers to sign into a central server on Election Day
+    - software files for the state’s ExpressPoll pollbooks
+    - Lamb could have altered data, preventing some voters from voting

 ---

-## Logan Lamb

-+ Discovered Kennesaw State's Center for Election server had critical election data (voter records, passwords, etc.)
+## Curling et al. v.
+Kemp, 2016-2018

++ Lawsuit was seen in court just months before the 2018 election
+    - Pointed to Kennesaw State's poor security and history of issues with DREs

++ Curious behavior
+    - Wiped the Kennesaw State servers, the only potential source of forensic evidence

++ SoS Kemp ran against Stacey Abrams for Governor
+    - Kemp was SoS overseeing the election; didn't recuse himself
+    - Voter suppression continued: closed polling places, signature rejections, exact match law, etc.

 ---

-## VR Database

----

-## Curling et al. Suit, 2016 (Coalition for Good Governance)

-Abrams v.
-Kemp for Gov.

-Kemp was SoS; didn't recuse himself

-Closed polling places; signature rejections; etc.

----

-## CGG Suit, 2018
+## Coalition for Good Governance (CGG) Suit, 2018

 + Focuses on Lt.
 Gov contest